Earthquake engineering: Failure modes

 Failure mode is the manner by which an earthquake induced failure is observed.
 It, generally, describes the way the failure occurs.
-Though costly and time consuming, learning from each real earthquake failure remains a routine recipe for advancement in seismic design methods.
+Though costly and time-consuming, learning from each real earthquake failure remains a routine recipe for advancement in seismic design methods.
 Below, some typical modes of earthquake-generated failures are presented.

 The lack of reinforcement coupled with poor mortar and inadequate roof-to-wall ties can result in substantial damage to an unreinforced masonry building.
 Severely cracked or leaning walls are some of the most common earthquake damage.
 Also hazardous is the damage that may occur between the walls and roof or floor diaphragms.
 Separation between the framing and the walls can jeopardize the vertical support of roof and floor systems.

 Soft story effect.
 Absence of adequate stiffness on the ground level caused damage to this structure.
-A close examination of the image reveals that the rough board siding, once covered by a brick veneer, has been completely dismantled from the studwall.
+A close examination of the image reveals that the rough board siding, once covered by a brick veneer, has been completely dismantled from the stud wall.
 Only the rigidity of the floor above combined with the support on the two hidden sides by continuous walls, not penetrated with large doors as on the street sides, is preventing full collapse of the structure.

 Soil liquefaction.
 In the cases where the soil consists of loose granular deposited materials with the tendency to develop excessive hydrostatic pore water pressure of sufficient magnitude and compact, liquefaction of those loose saturated deposits may result in non-uniform settlements and tilting of structures.
 This caused major damage to thousands of buildings in Niigata, Japan during the 1964 earthquake.

 Landslide rock fall.
 A landslide is a geological phenomenon which includes a wide range of ground movement, including rock falls.
 Typically, the action of gravity is the primary driving force for a landslide to occur though in this case there was another contributing factor which affected the original slope stability: the landslide required an earthquake trigger before being released.

 Pounding against adjacent building.
 This is a photograph of the collapsed five-story tower, St. Joseph's Seminary, Los Altos, California which resulted in one fatality.
 During Loma Prieta earthquake, the tower pounded against the independently vibrating adjacent building behind.
 A possibility of pounding depends on both buildings' lateral displacements which should be accurately estimated and accounted for.

 At Northridge earthquake, the Kaiser Permanente concrete frame office building had joints completely shattered, revealing inadequate confinement steel, which resulted in the second story collapse.
 In the transverse direction, composite end shear walls, consisting of two wythes of brick and a layer of shotcrete that carried the lateral load, peeled apart because of inadequate through-ties and failed.